robhinds/food-science-site/recipes/_posts/2021-10-13-bbq-rack-lamb.md

 As I mentioned, a rack of lamb can be quite pricey, and they aren't a huge cut - a single rack could easily be a decent feed for two people, or if served with other stuff as a smaller meal, it could stretch to 4.
 You should obviously judge the size available when you buy it if you think you should buy two, some will be more meaty than others.

 Racks of lamb are usually available from the meat counter at decent supermarkets, but as usual the best place to pick one up will be your local butcher.
 I'm lucky where I am, living in South Wales, we have excellent local lamb, so our butchers is always my go to for lamb (they also stock something called _Salt Marsh Lamb_ which is lamb that grazes on the estuary salt marsh, feeding on plants grown there such as samphire etc) - luckily if you are in the UK, <a href="https://www.tuckersbutchers.com/" target="_blank">they also deliver nationwide</a>.

+High-end high street retailers and supermarkets will often offer racks of lamb, but often the price for the size of them is enough to make you want to cry, but it's a great option for a nice treat or special meal, but just be prepared for a nerve wracking cook - the high price and more precise temperature required for medium-rare (compared to _low-and-slow_ brisket where temperature is much more forgiving) makes it a little stressful!

 <br>
 <br>